Skip to main content

 • If you would like bouts of movements to be detected, change the parameter "coordinatesOnlyBoutDetectionMinDistDataAPI" from 0 to a value strictly superior to 0, for example 5 (as is done here.
 The lower the value of "coordinatesOnlyBoutDetectionMinDistDataAPI", the more sensitive the bout detection will be.

-• Finally, in some cases, you will need to replace the value of "DLmodelPath" in order for it to contain the full path to the .pt file.
+• In some cases, you will need to replace the value of "DLmodelPath" in order for it to contain the full path to the .pt file.
 For example, you may in some cases need to replace the "model_crossPlatform_compatible.pt" by something like "C:\Users\username\Desktop\ZebraZoom\zebrazoom\configuration\model_crossPlatform_compatible.pt".
 However, importantly, this won't be necessary in most cases!
 So to begin, keep this as is, and only change it later on if you see that it can't find the .pt model while running the tracking.

 Now launch the tracking using that configuration file as you normally would.